-The purpose this quilting foot (usually called a walking foot) is to evenly feed all three layers of your quilt sandwich through your sewing machine during quilting.
-It is used for straight or gently curving lines or for ditch quilting.
-Quilters and sewers also use this foot when they are:
+The purpose of a quilting foot (usually called a walking or even-feed foot) is to evenly feed all three layers of your quilt sandwich through your sewing machine during quilting.

 As you stitch with your regular presser foot, the feed dogs—found just underneath the presser foot in the bed of your machine—are chugging along, helping to move the fabric through the sewing machine.